News from Lucky Cat Café

 Please visit our website before visiting in-purrson.

-Spotlight on Baxter and Zak
+Spotlight on Juniper, Ripley and Allie

 Here are the cats that were recently rescued by Shamrock volunteers and are available for adoption at Lucky Cat Café: